gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 Generator: <https://github.com/gagolews/clustering-data-v1/blob/master/.devel/generate_hKmg.py>

-Just like in the case of {ref}`sec:battery-g2mg`, we suggest these datasets should be studied separately from other batteries.
+Just like in the case of {ref}`sec:battery-g2mg`, we suggest that these datasets should be studied separately from other batteries.

 |    | dataset         | *n*   | *d*   | reference labels   |   *k* |   noise points |
 |:---|:----------------|:------|:------|:-------------------|------:|---------------:|